DFE-Digital/apply-for-teacher-training/adr/0006-retrieving-data-from-find.md

 - Apply Service is not dependent on the Find Service to function.
 - Faster to lookup local copy that make API request.
-- We have more control or local models and only need to request and save data that the Apply Service requires.
+- We have more control of local models and only need to request and save data that the Apply Service requires.
 - Easier to test local models.
 - Requires method to retrieve data from Find and create and update local models.
 - Local models can drift from information stored in find if not updated frequently.